fastscape-lem/fastscapelib/doc/source/install.md

 ## Install the C++ Library

-Fastscapelib C++ is header only and requires a recent compiler that supports the C++17 standards.
+Fastscapelib C++ is header-only and requires a recent compiler that supports the C++17 standard.
 It also depends on:

 - [xtensor] (C++ array computing)
 - [cmake] (build and configuration)